-If you turn on image descriptions for all pages, there will be a check mark next to the option “Get image descriptions from Google” in the context menu.
+If “Get image descriptions from Google” is turned on for all pages, there's a check mark next to the option in the context menu.

-If you are signed-in and syncing to Chrome, you’ll have image descriptions on all signed-in and synced devices.
+If you're signed in and syncing to Chrome, you get image descriptions on all signed-in and synced devices.